atomixnmc/minidi-dict-ng1/docs/index.md

 Credits / Technologies
 ----------------------

-MDwiki would not exist if it weren't for those great pieces of software:
+Minidi would not exist if it weren't for those great pieces of software:

   * [marked][marked]
   * [jQuery][jQuery]